-Birdlife abounds throughout the course and there are regular sightings of buzzards wheeling overhead around Potters Hill.
+Birdlife abounds throughout the course and there are regular sightings of buzzards (and now red kites) wheeling overhead around Potters Hill.
 Other regulars include woodpeckers, green and spotted, while skylarks can be heard above adjacent farmland.
 Cuckoos are often heard calling in the spring and newly arrived on the course are some red kites.

 Some 26 nesting boxes including two for owls have been built by one of the members and installed around the course, many of them visible during a round of golf.

 Squirrels are everywhere with a surprisingly varied vocal presence.
 Foxes are regularly sighted, occasionally with young, while deer frequently burst noisily out from the woods to race across the fairways.